Flooding is on the rise and impacting Canadians everywhere

 Review and understand your insurance coverage

 Damaging water can enter your home in a variety of ways.
 Overland insurance coverage offers homeowners protection during a flooding event where the water flows overland, spilling into the home via cracks and openings.
 Sewer back up protection covers homeowners in the event of backed up sewer water entering the home through the basement pipes and drains, often occurring after heavy rains.
 Roof leaks, faulty plumbing, flooding via neighbouring units in condo and town-home developments all can be sources of unwelcomed water.
-Not only do homeowners need the correct insurance coverage, they must have a clear understanding of what’s covered and not covered, how much the deductible is, and specifics like whether the homeowner’s policy allows the option to use their own contractor for the restoration in the event of a basement flood.
+Not only do homeowners need the correct insurance coverage, but they must also have a clear understanding of what’s covered and not covered, how much the deductible is, and specifics like whether the homeowner’s policy allows the option to use their own contractor for the restoration in the event of a basement flood.
 If you still have questions about your policy, your insurance provider is always just a phone call away.